elavoie/pando-handbook/saso-2017-demo/README.md

     ````ifconfig en0````

-2. Novena: Get the ip address
+2. Novena: Get the ip addresses, check that the two are listed

     ````ip addr````